Cataract Surgery FAQ in Monterey Park & Los Angeles

-We realize that we cannot answer all of the questions and concerns that you may have but we have tried to anticipate many of the questions which have concerned our patients in the past.
-We look forward to the opportunity to answer specific questions that you might have concerning your operation and your eye.
+We realize that we cannot answer all of the questions that you may have about cataract surgery.
+However, we have compiled answers to many of the questions Monterey Park patients had in the past.
+We look forward to the opportunity to answer your questions concerning your operation and your eye.
 Dr. Linda Vu and her trained assistants are here to help you.

 Why can’t DR. VU just change my glasses to make me see better?

 Glasses focus light, they do not improve light transmission.
 The cataract blocks the light from getting into the eye, causing blurry vision.

 Can cataracts be prevented?